softwarefactory-project/sf-infra/roles/dlrn-server/README.md

   `<dlrn_host>-common.yaml` in the `templates` directory, and use it for the Hiera file passed to Puppet.
 A sample test-common.yaml file is provided.
+* `dlrn_override_files` allows us to override some files from the puppet-dlrn checkout.
+You need to specify the dictionary in the following format:

+        dlrn_override_files:
+            /root/puppet-dlrn/path/to/overriden_file:
+            source: local_override_file